|George Washington's inkwell in |

 version of The Crossing of the Delaware.

-Paragraph added May 7, 2016: This meaning of the stars was provided by George Washington himself in the story told by J. R. Manship below.
-When a devout Christian complained to GW that dropping the Union Jack from the canton of the United States flag would mean the loss of the crosses of two saints–Sts George of England and Andrew of Scotland–GW replied: "But we are adding the stars of heaven."
+(Postscript, 2016: This meaning of the stars was provided by George Washington himself in the story told by J. R. Manship in the comment below this post, for which I thank Mr. Manship).
+When a devout Christian complained to GW that dropping the Union Jack from the canton of the United States flag would mean the loss of the crosses of two saints – Sts George of England and Andrew of Scotland – GW replied: "But we are adding the stars of heaven.")

-When Washington's ancestor adopted a coat of arms it did not imply that a family was a nobleman,. ility; that did not come until English heraldry started being supervised by the Crown with the creation of the College of Arms.
-This negates the argument that GW could not have promoted his coat of arms because he was a modest man who disdained the trappings of office, etc.
+When Washington's first ancestor adopted a coat of arms it did not imply that a family was a nobleman.
+That did not come until English heraldry started being supervised by the Crown with the creation of the College of Arms.
+This negates the argument that GW could not have promoted his coat of arms because he was a modest man who disdained the trappings of office.

-In fact Washington used his coat of arms a great deal–in bookplates, silver, letterheads and other artifacts, certainly more than any later president.
+In fact, he did promote his arms, in bookplates, silver, letterheads and other artifacts, certainly more than any later president.
 He even changed his arms, substituting a griffin for the traditional raven.
 The artist who worked on the Crossing of the Delaware shows the coat of arms on an eagle, another version of the crest.
 Titles, yes, are forbidden in the Constitution (Article 1, Sections 9-10):

 No title of nobility shall be granted by the United States: and no person holding any office of profit or trust under them, shall, without the consent of the Congress, accept of any present, emolument, office, or title, of any kind whatever, from any king, prince, or foreign state.
 No state shall...grant any title of nobility.